SoftwareHeritage/swh-graph/rust/README.md

 [associated type bounds](https://github.com/rust-lang/rust/issues/52662).

-We also need `protoc` to be installed (`apt-get install protobuf-compiler` on Debian) if you want to build with `--features=grpc-server`.
+We also need `protoc` to be installed (`apt-get install protobuf-compiler` on Debian) if you want to build the gRPC server (`swh-graph-grpc-server` crate)

 ### Distribution
 To distribute executables, you can statically compile the code with: